littlecodemonkey/blog/content/docs/reading/brodsky_challenge/004_the_old_testament/_index.md

 - 016 - **Ezra-Nehemiah**  (Considered as one book)  *(Duplicate in Christian Old Testament)*
 - 013 - **1 Chronicles**  *(Duplicate in Christian Old Testament)*
 - 014 - **2 Chronicles**  *(Duplicate in Christian Old Testament)*

+## Books in Islam
+Islam does not directly adopt the Old Testament but acknowledges certain scriptures and stories within it, often through the lens of the Quran.
+Islam sees the Quran as the final and uncorrupted revelation, superseding the Torah, Psalms, and other previous scriptures.
+Stories and teachings from the Old Testament are often retold in the Quran with theological differences.
+As a result I don't really go through this too deeply.
+However, it important to recognise that this relationship exists.

+- Recognized Scriptures
+  - Tawrah (Torah): Given to Musa (Moses) and acknowledged as divine guidance.
+  - Zabur (Psalms): Given to Dawud (David) as hymns of praise.
+- Recognized Prophets and Figures (Shared with Old Testament)
+  - Adam and Eve: The creation story and fall.
+  - Nuh (Noah): The flood narrative.
+  - Ibrahim (Abraham): The patriarch of monotheism.
+  - Yusuf (Joseph): His trials in Egypt.
+  - Musa (Moses): His role in leading the Israelites out of Egypt.
+  - Dawud (David) and Sulaiman (Solomon): Kings and prophets.
+  - Ayyub (Job): A model of patience.
+  - Yunus (Jonah): His story with the whale.